Yazan-Sharaya/xrnn/README.md

 3. Lightweight in terms of size.
 4. Very fast startup time, which is the main version behind developing this project, meaning that importing the package, building a network and straiting training takes less than a second (compared to `Tensorflow` for example which can take more than 10 seconds).
-5. High performance even on weak hardware, reached 90% validation accuracy on MNIST dataset using a CNN on a 2 core 2.7 GHZ cpu (i7-7500U) in 20 seconds.
+5. High performance, even on weak hardware, reached 90% validation accuracy on MNIST dataset using a CNN on a 2 core 2.7 GHZ cpu (i7-7500U) in 20 seconds.
 6. Memory efficient, uses less RAM than Tensorflow _(~25% less)_ for a full CNN training/inference pipeline.
-7. Compatibility, there's no OS specific code (OS and hardware independent), so the package can pretty much be built and run on any platform that has python >= 3.6 and any C/C++ compiler that has come out in the last 20 years.
+7. Compatibility, there's no OS-specific code (OS and hardware independent), so the package can pretty much be built and run on any platform that has python >= 3.6 and any C/C++ compiler that has come out in the last 20 years.

 Installation